gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 ## Nominal typing

-Nominal typing, also known as name-based typing, means that a type is considered different from another type if they have different names, regardless of whether they have the same structure or not.
+Nominal typing, also known as name-based typing, means that **a type is considered different from another type if they have different names**, regardless of whether they have the same structure or not.

 TypeScript example,